 While reviewing my upcoming tasks in our master timeline, I saw the annual reminder to “ask next year’s conference chair for the theme and start logo design.”
 If your to-do list has a similar reminder, I encourage you to stop, take a step back and think about the strategy around your conference branding.
 I propose that:

-- A logo should be comprised of how long you’ve been having a conference and a nod to your host location is detracting from your organization’s brand,
+- A logo should not be comprised of how long you’ve been having a conference and a nod to your host location is detracting from your organization’s brand,

 - A theme with a slogan that reflects your host location does not accurately reflect the value of attending your event, and